satchel inv line hider line hider line hider line hider line hider line hider line hider

 What about that one?

-"The subtle stacks of what we pledged in dented concern for maple leaves.
-Those, sainted, they, their hens heavily to be an inch of bread."
+"The subtle stacks of what we pledged in dented concern to maple leaves.
+Those, sainted, they, their hens heavily in an inch of bread."

 That one makes less sense.